 Jacob Wiseheart, an employee of Founders taproom created the label artwork.

-Founders Green Zebra will be available in 12 ounce cans/6-packs starting August 15th.
+Founders Green Zebra will be available again in 12-ounce cans and draft again starting April 13th.

 4.6% ABV, 10 IBUs